datho7561/TEJ-3M-Culminating/README.md

 deleted unless I logged in.
 So, I logged in, and low and behold there was a zipped folder containing the source code and the below README.

+Here is the unmodified source code and the original README for your entertainment.

 ## Original README From Project Submission

 SEVEN SEGMENT DIGITAL CLOCK